sohomx/simtest/README.md

 OpenAI API key is required for LLM-based seed generation or semantic checking.

+Once you generate and filter a seed pack, you can re-use it for future runs without additional API calls.

 Sample CLI output:
 ```
 ✅ Rendered 300 prompts → raw_seeds.jsonl